silicon-vlsi/silicon-vlsi.github.io/content/training.md

 ## Pcell development using SKILL Scripting (12 October-19 December, 2020)

 Scripting is a necessity for CAD engineers but can also enable circuit designers to do complex activities efficiently.
 SKILL programming language is based on artificial intelligence language Lisp.
 SKILL lets designers quickly and easily customize existing CAD applications and helps them to develop new applications.
 SKILL scripting language can be used to develop Pcells.
-A parameterized cell, or PCell, is a programmable cell that lets designers create a customized instance each time they place it.This course was aim to develop Pcells and doing the LVS using SKILL scipting.
+A parameterized cell, or PCell, is a programmable cell that lets designers create a customized instance each time they place it.
+This course was aim to develop Pcells using SKILL scipting in 0.18um CMOS technolgy.
 From this training the participants;

 - able to create Pcells using SKIIL scripting
 - able to add lables to pins ia a layout